 The color wheel starts out with the prime colors.
 There are several color wheels out there, but since we are working with screens (on computers and cameras) you should keep things simple and just go for the RGB (red, green, blue) wheel.

 When opposing colors meet in a single composition, contrast is achieved in the most magnificent ways.
 When adjacent colors – like an array of warm or cold tones are together without an opposing hue – low levels of contrast are achieved.

 Creatively selecting color when composing your images will take them to the next level.
 It is definitely an advanced composition technique that you should work with.
-Advanced Composition And Composing In Color

 Getting photography composition right has always been the greatest challenge for the photographer.
 If you’d like to get better at photography composition and learn concepts that go beyond the basics, you should take a look at Kent DuFault’s guide to advanced composition.

 If you are looking to improve your photography composition and learn concepts that go beyond the ‘rule of thirds’, do take a look at Kent DuFault’s guide Advanced Composition.
 With this guide, you will learn all about: